cjosiris1/Projects/README.md

 Eclipse Projects - Use of Eclipse and Java.
 More projects which dealt with Data Structure and Algorithms to enhance my knowledge for well-optimized and efficient code.

 Front End - Use of Javascript and Html.
-Simple projects set up within html including a slideshow, tic tac toe,
+Simple projects set up within html including a slideshow, a stopwatch, and tic tac toe.

 Movie Web Application (KinoKong) - A movie website set up to display multiple movies in a visually appealing format, practice with securing webpages, insertion and recollection of data within a database, and displaying videos within html.
 Use of Spring Suite, MongoDB, Postman, MAMP, MySQL.